White House hails China trade truce as skeptics raise doubts

 At the same time, analysts said they were relieved that the Trump-Xi meeting at least pressed the "pause" button on tariff hikes.
 Besides escalating existing tariffs, Trump had threatened to impose import taxes on the remaining $267 billion of U.S. goods from China.
 This would have raised prices in the United States on many consumer items, including smartphones, clothes and toys.

 Fears of a hotter trade war had sent financial markets tumbling in October and November.
 But they jumped Monday in response to Saturday's truce.
-The Dow Jones industrial average closed up 288 points, a gain of 1.1 percent.
+The Dow Jones industrial average closed up 288 points, a gain of 1.1%.

 Megan Greene, chief economist at Manulife, said the market's recent decline had likely contributed to Trump's willingness to reach a truce.